Weak KAM theory in higher-dimensional holonomic measure flows: Introduction

 \section{Introduction}

-In this paper, we construct a weak \textsc{kam} theory (see for example \cite{fathibook} for an introduction) for Lagrangian action functionals of the following kind: Given a smooth manifold $M$ of dimension $d$, we let $T^nM$ be the Whitney sum of $1\leq n<d$ copies of the tangent bundle, and let $L\colon T^nM\to\R$ be a smooth function.
-Then, for an embedding $\varphi\colon U\subset \R^n\to M$, the action of $L$ is defined to be
+In this paper we construct a weak \kam{} theory for Lagrangian action functionals on a relaxation of the space of parameterized cobordisms.
+Let us briefly explain how this works.
+Given a manifold $M$ of dimension $d$ and two submanifolds $N_1$ and $N_2$ of dimension $n-1$, a cobordism joining $N_1$ and $N_2$ is a submanifold $B$ of dimension $n$ whose boundary is exactly the two submanifolds $N_1$ and $N_2$.
+Let us say that the manifold $B$ can be parameterized by a set of maps $\varphi_i\colon U_i\subseteq\R^n\to M$, $i=1,\dots, k$, so that the derivative $d\varphi_i$ is a map from some open subset $U_i\subseteq\R^n$ to $T^nM=TM\oplus\dots\oplus TM$, the Whitney sum of $n$ copies of $TM$ in such a way that $\{\varphi_i(U_i)\}_{i=1}^k$ is a partition of $M$ up to a set of measure zero.
+Then the action of $B$ with respect to the Lagrangian function $L\colon T^nM\to\R$ is defined to be